|This year our Thanksgiving group gathered near Squaw Valley at Lake Tahoe.|

 - Sliced cooked turkey, enough to cover the dip.
 Turkey may be smoked or roasted.
 I used smoked.
 HAM could be substituted.

 - 2-3 cups raw broccoli florets, cut into bite-sized pieces.
 (Save time.
-Buy a bag.)
+Buy precut and trimmed in a bag.)

 - 3/4 cup chopped onion